Santo Christo Church (Fall River, Massachusetts): History

 On May 4, 1889, the Portuguese Catholics purchased the Baptist chapel located on the corner of Columbia and Canal Streets.
 Before purchase, Protestants from the chapel attempted to convert the Portuguese.
 In late autumn of 1889, the chapel was inaugurated with a Solemn Mass, and St Anthony’s Mission was revived.
 It served the entire Portuguese Catholic community of Fall River.
 For the next three years it was under the direction of the pastor of St John the Baptist.
 Father Manuel C. Terra frequently said Mass at the mission.
 While in Fall River, visiting priests would lodge at the homes of parishioners.
 As the mission continued to grow, a burden was now placed on St John the Baptist Parish.
 Father Neves presented to Bishop Harkins the need for the mission to be elevated to parish status with its own clergy.
 On June 26, 1892, the mission became a parish and Father Cândido d’Ávila Martins was appointed its first pastor.
 At Father Neves’ suggestion the parish received a new name: “Senhor Santo Christo dos Milagres” (Holy Christ of the Miracles).
+Inexplicably, the name of the church was misspelled, as in Portuguese, there is no ‘H’ in Cristo.

 From May 1889 to June 1892, the mission was under the care of St John the Baptist Parish in New Bedford; Holy Mass was celebrated here on Sundays only.
 The mission served the entire Portuguese Catholic population of Fall River.
 This building was the parish church until 1906.